Christmas dinner injury forces golf’s World No. 1 Scottie Scheffler to miss PGA Tour season opener

 It was during that tournament that Scheffler was arrested, charged with felony assault and released from jail before shooting a stellar 5-under par on day two of the event.
 All charges against the golfer were later dismissed.

-There certainly won’t be many more eventful years in the golfer’s life and his 2025 season will now be getting off to a much quieter start after his injury.
+Scheffler will be hard-pressed to ever have a more eventful year than he had in 2024, and his 2025 season will now be getting off to a much quieter start after his injury.

 Scheffler expects to return to competition in mid-January at The American Express tournament at La Quinta, California, according to Smith.